Modeling dissipation in quantum active matter: Introduction

 In classical active matter, dissipation is a crucial factor since active matter dynamics and thermodynamics typically arise from the energy exchange with an external environment \cite{Das/etal:2020, Martinez/etal:2021, Fodor/etal:2022, Bebon/etal:2025}.
-A quantum mechanical analogue of active matter shall also possess these features and necessarily calls for an adequate formalism, which needs to be developed and verified.
+A quantum mechanical analogue of active matter shall also possess these features and necessarily calls for an adequate formalism.
+However, the interaction of a quantum system with an external environment typically tends to induce loss of quantum coherence.
+Hence, one key question is to understand the role that a reservoir plays for quantum activity.

-In quantum mechanics, the theory of open quantum systems \cite{breuer2002theory} provides a sound description of the dynamics of a quantum system that exchanges energy and establishes correlations with an external reservoir.
-In the presence of an external reservoir, the unitary evolution of the state vector observed in isolated (non-dissipative) quantum systems is described by a completely positive and trace-preserving (CPTP) time evolution of the system's density matrix.
-The latter determines the evolution of the system's state and consistently encompasses the quantum probability amplitudes of the quantum dynamics, from which interferences originate, and the classical probability due to partial knowledge about the system, which dominates the dynamics in the classical limit.
+The theory of open quantum systems \cite{breuer2002theory} provides a sound description of the dynamics of a quantum system that exchanges energy and establishes correlations with an external reservoir.
+In the presence of interactions with an external reservoir, the evolution of the quantum state is determined by a completely positive and trace-preserving (CPTP) time evolution of the system's density matrix.
+The latter describes the dynamics of the quantum probability amplitudes, from which interferences originate, and of the classical probabilities due to partial knowledge about the system, which determine the dynamics in the classical limit.